mbed92/template-based-3d-reconstruction/README.md

 ## [19.06.2017] Focal adjustment:
 I presented novelty in adapted 3D reconstruction alghoritm (EPFL).
 There are alghoritms that optimize extrinsic camera parameters, but - in the knowledge of authors - noone tried to estimate the intrinsic parameters.
 In unconstrained reconstruction step I track displacement of reprojected points in each iteration.
 If the displacement in two successive iterations shows that the point is closer to the middle of the image - I assume that focal length is a little bit too long (somehow the distance from camera is expressed as a function of focal length).
 For better reprojection in next iteration I adjust the focal length and make it smaller.
 Otherwise, this parameter is enlarged.

+## [27.06.2017] Simulated annealing:
+From now on user has two options - focal length is known and is optimized during unconstrained optimization or is random (variables set in Reconstructor::init()).
+In the second case, user has to specify range of focal length - there is no need to specify exactly the focal length - alghoritm is _parameter-less_ in this case.
+In both cases there was implemented optimization of focal length using Simulated Annealing alghoritm.

 # Used ideas
 ## Robust to in-plane rotation alghoritm (ASIFT):
 http://www.cmap.polytechnique.fr/~yu/research/ASIFT/demo.html